As a kid of the 70s, Glory loves walking down a 70s Saturday morning memory lane and invites you to tag along!

-- The first season of this series was as 15-minute segment on the Tarzan and the Super Seven series.
-It was done in serial format, with each episode ending in a cliff-hanger.
+- The first season of this series was a 15-minute segment on the Tarzan and the Super Seven series.
+It was done in serial format, with each episode ending in a cliffhanger.

 - Described as being reminiscent of the 1930s serials Flash Gordon and Buck Rogers.